Benefits of NEOS Membership

 Background:

-NEOS is a cooperative library consortium, established in 1994, consisting of seventeen government, hospital, college and university libraries throughout Alberta.
-NEOS member libraries engage in many activities, including, but not limited to: the creation and maintenance of a shared on-line integrated library system; a shared patron database; onsite services such as reciprocal borrowing and reference services; off site services such as patron-initiated circulation requesting and interlibrary loan supported by a document delivery distribution service; a centralized Interlibrary Loan service; and shared continuing education/staff development activities.
+NEOS is a cooperative library consortium, established in 1994, consisting of eighteen government, hospital, college and university libraries throughout Alberta.
+NEOS member libraries engage in many activities, including, but not limited to: the creation and maintenance of a shared online integrated library system; a shared patron database; onsite services such as reciprocal borrowing and reference services; off site services such as patron-initiated circulation requesting and interlibrary loan supported by a document delivery distribution service; a centralized Interlibrary Loan service; and shared continuing education/staff development activities.

 Mission Statement: